StackVista/stackstate-docs/configure/security/rbac/rbac_scopes.md

 ### User with multiple prefixes

-It is possible to assign a subject to more than just one group.
+It's possible to assign a subject to more than just one group.
 In this example, you can see an Infrastructure Manager who can see the whole view presented above.
 This user has to be in both groups that have configured subjects as X and Y. In this case, the prefix for the user query will look like the following:

 ```text
 '(domain = "Customer1" OR domain = "Customer2")'